rosehartman/frog-trap/trap_model_manduscript.md

 ![Figure 1b.
 Growth rate  of the two-patch metapopulation versus dispersal to the high-predation patch with stochastic survivorship. ](figures/stochastic.png)

 Figure 1b.
-Growth rate  of the two-patch metapopulation versus dispersal to the high-predation patch with stochastic survivorship.
+Growth rate  of the two-patch metapopulation ($\log \lambda_s$ ) versus dispersal to the high-predation patch with stochastic survivorship.
+The maximum growth rate for each predation level (Marked with circle) occurs at lower dispersal towrad the trap patch with increasing predation.
+The maximum increase in $\log \lambda_s$ ($δlogλ_sMAX$, marked with vertical dotted line) decreases with increasing predation.

 ### Spatial autocorrelation